mbenzekri/evolution/README.md

 - a gene is selected from : GN,GS,GE,GW,GB,GT, TN,TS,TE,TW,TB,TT
 - GN means grow north, GE mean grow east, ... one for each direction
 - TN means transfert 1 photon north, ... one for each direction
+- genome is duplicated exactly when cell grow (duplicate  itselfs)

 ## a plant
 - a plant the unique live being of the Cube
 - a plant is composed of all the cells originated from same cell growth

 ## a cycle

-## at zero time
-- the bottom of the Cube is seeded by a generation of cells
-- time goes on cycle by cycle ...

-## an era
+- each cycle is running identical